 And level drops can occur.

-Lampifier mics have an audio processor inside that filters out these dynamic problems.
+Lampifier mics have an audio processor inside that removes these dynamic problems.

 The secret is a new kind of dynamic range compressor that's unlike anything else.